 Background

-The H3Africa (Human Heredity and Health in Africa) consortium consists of principal investigators funded by the Wellcome trust or National Institutes of Health (NIH) through the H3Africa Initiative.
-The H3Africa consortium is generating comprehensive genotype and data linked to epidemiological and clinical data, on human subjects (“Data Subjects”) from African countries.
+The H3Africa (Human Heredity and Health in Africa) consortium consists of principal investigators funded by the Wellcome trust/AESA or National Institutes of Health (NIH) through the H3Africa Initiative.
+The H3Africa consortium is generating comprehensive genotype and other sequence data linked to epidemiological and clinical data, on human subjects (“Data Subjects”) from African countries.
 The H3Africa consortium members who are contributing the data are the custodians of that data and hold such ownership rights as may exist in relation to such data.
-The H3Africa consortium members have agreed to provide access to the data for biomedical research uses in accordance with H3Africa’s Data Release Policy for Genome-wide Association Data which can be found, along with details of the H3Africa consortium, at www.h3africa.org.
+The H3Africa consortium members have agreed to provide access to the data for biomedical research uses in accordance with H3Africa’s Data Sharing, Access and Release Policy which can be found, along with details of the H3Africa consortium, at www.h3africa.org.

 The H3Africa data is deposited in the European Genome-phenome Archive (EGA) and the European Nucleotide Archive (ENA).
 The EGA manages the data on behalf of the H3Africa consortium members and provides access to external Recipients who have received approval from H3Africa’s Data and Biospecimen Access Committee.